michaelmungaimaina/alx-low_level_programming/0x00-hello_world/README.md

       -- No warning if compiled using '-Wall gcc option
 # Task 6
  - A C program that prints the size of various types on the computer it's compiled and run on.
+# Task 7
+ - A script that generates assembly code (intel syntax) of a C code and saves it in an output file.
+      -- C file name will be saved in a variable $CFILE -- Output file is named as the C file but with a .s ext.